July 9, 2018, Israel

 The Law, the tradition, the wisdom belongs to the entire community.
 However not everyone is qualified to teach and not everyone is qualified to lead, and not everyone is qualified to interpret the law and make adjustments.

-The Ethics of the Fathers places great emphasis on the Teacher-Student, Master-Disciple relationship.
-"It is only through study with a reliable and scrupulous teacher whom you can consult in cases of doubt that you can establish with certainty what your duty is and how you should conduct yourself."
-(Hirsch on Chapter 1, 16).
+The Ethics of the Fathers places great emphasis on the Teacher-Student, Master-Disciple, relationship.
+"It is only through study with a reliable and scrupulous teacher whom you can consult in cases of doubt that you can establish with certainly what your duty is and how you should conduct yourself."
+(Hirsch on Chapter 1, 16)

-The Ethics speaks of "Choose yourself a teacher" i.e. choose one teacher and not many, for many teachers will lead to confusion.
+The Ethics of the Fathers speaks of "Choose yourself a teacher", i.e. choose one teacher and not many, for many teachers will lead to confusion and doubt.
 You must have clarity.
-The Ethics speaks of covering yourself with the dust of their feet.
-In all sources of wisdom the term "sitting at the feet of your teacher" appears. i.e. humility, you sit not on the head of your teacher but at their feet.
+The Ethics speaks of covering yourself with the dust of the scholars feet.
+In all sources of wisdom the term "Sitting at the feet of your teacher" appears. i.e. humility, you sit not at the head of your teacher but at their feet.
+The symbolism is important.

-This Friday night after services I saw Rabbi Y. Katz, the chief rabbi of our town.
-I had plans to see some friends but he said, "Accompany me on the way home", so of course I did.
-It took a long time as every few feet someone would come over, Good Sabbath Honored Rabbi, may I ask a question?
+This Friday night after services I saw Rabbi Yehoshua Katz, the chief rabbi of our town.
+I had plans to see some friends, but he said, "Accompany me on the way home." so of course I did.
+It took much longer than usual to get home as every few feet someone would come over, Good Sabbath Honored rabbi, may I ask you a question?

-And I thought to myself, what a wonderful world.
+And I thought to myself, what a wonderful world!
 A world based on values, on Wisdom, on tradition passed down carefully from generation to generation.
-Each generation being led by the ones who truly grasp the meaning.
+Each generation being led by the one who truly grasps the meaning.